 How It Works

 For ISEP Exchange programs, the number of placements available for incoming applicants is based on the number of students from that institution going out on ISEP Exchange programs.
-Each institution indicates to ISEP Staff their best projected estimates of outbound exchange activity, but these are also subject to change.
+Chance of placement is reviewed each year, and set based on expected outbound exchange activity and historical inbound demand.

 How to Determine Chances of Placement

-- The chance of placement is listed for every ISEP university on the program page for that location.
-To locate a program’s chance of placement, simply select the semester you’re interested in and it will be listed under the first bullet point.
+1. The chance of placement is listed for every ISEP university on the program page for that location.
+To locate a program’s chance of placement, simply select the semester you’re interested in and the chance of placement will be listed under the first bullet point.

-- On the Program Finder, you can locate every programs chance of placement by selecting the detail view.
-Input filters and it will generate only the programs and chance of placement for those options that work best for your needs.
+2. On the Program Finder, you can locate every program’s chance of placement by selecting the detail view.
+You can filter your search in the Program Finder by chance of placement and other criteria suited to your needs under “More Filters”.

 Chances of Placement Guide